Significance-based Estimation-of-Distribution Algorithms: Preliminaries

 \section{Preliminaries}

-In this work, we consider the maximization of pseudo-Boolean functions $f\colon \{0, 1\}^n \to \R$, where $n$ is a positive integer (fixed for the remainder of this work).
+In this paper, we consider the maximization of pseudo-Boolean functions $f\colon \{0, 1\}^n \to \R$, where $n$ is a positive integer (fixed for the remainder of this work).
 We call $f$ a \emph{fitness function}, an element $x \in \{0, 1\}^n$ an \emph{individual}, and, for an $i \in [n] \coloneqq [1, n] \cap \N$, we denote the $i$th bit of $x$ by $x_i$.
 When talking about \emph{run time}, we always mean the number of fitness function evaluations of an algorithm until an optimum is sampled for the first time.

-In our analysis, we regard the two classic benchmark functions \OM and \LO defined by
+In our analysis, we regard the two classic benchmark functions \OneMax ($\OM$) and \LeadingOnes ($\LO$) defined~by

-In other words, \OM returns the number of $1$s of an individual, whereas \LO returns the longest sequence of consecutive $1$s of an individual, starting from the left.
+Intuitively, \OM returns the number of $1$s of an individual, whereas \LO returns the longest sequence of consecutive $1$s, starting from the left.
 Note that the all-$1$s bit string is the unique global optimum for both functions.

-We state in Table~\ref{tab:runtimes} the asymptotic run times of a few algorithms on these benchmark functions.
+In Table~\ref{tab:runtimes}, we state the asymptotic run times of many algorithms on these two functions.
 We note that (i)~the black-box complexity of \OM is $\Theta(n / \log n)$, see~\cite{DrosteJW06,AnilW09}, and (ii)~the black-box complexity of \LO is $\Theta(n \log\log n)$, see~\cite{AfshaniADDLM13}, however, all black-box algorithms witnessing these run times are highly artificial.
-Consequently, $\Theta(n \log n)$ appears to be the best run time to aim for for these two benchmark problems.
+Consequently, $\Theta(n \log n)$ appears to be the best run time to aim for these two problems.